Haven’t really been posting regularly for quite some time. But here are some pics for posterity, including one by PetSmart and two from the media.

 This is reaching back a ways, but a good friend from high school played on Team Canada Women’s Ice Hockey team for two Olympics.
 These are pics from the 2002 Olympics in Salt Lake City – the year that both the Men’s and Women’s Ice Hockey teams won!

 Women’s sports has come a long way in the past 30-some years.
 When I was a teen, there was next to no future for women in sports, particularly team sports.
 Vicky is now the Head Coach for U of T’s Women’s Hockey.

 –> AUGUSTINE, I didn’t include your pic to respect your privacy.

-Much loved Smoky, the rescue cat I got for my friend Aaron in 2015.
+Above: Much-loved Smoky, the rescue cat I got for my friend Aaron in 2015.

 Don and I are coming up to our 3rd anniversary this month, yet I have never posted his pic here.
-I try to be mindful about how people may feel about being seen on a seemingly stigmatized site, such as this one.
+I try to be mindful about how people may feel about being seen on a seemingly stigmatizing site, such as this one.

 Andy Capp, an old cartoon favourite.

 This cartoon clip applies to everyone, righteous priest and alcoholic alike…